RS-PYTHON/rs-server/docs/doc/users/functionalities.md

 -   `station` (str): The EODAG station identifier (e.g., MTI, SGS, MPU, INU, etc).

--   `name` (str): The name of the CADU product to be downloaded.
+-   `name` (str): The name of the CADU file to be downloaded.

--   `local` (str, optional): The local path where the CADU product will be downloaded.
+-   `local` (str, optional): The local path where the CADU file will be downloaded.

--   `obs` (str, optional): S3 storage path where the CADU file will be uploaded. (e.g. s3://bucket/path/to/file.tif).
+-   `obs` (str, optional): S3 storage path where the CADU file will be uploaded. (e.g. s3://bucket/path/to/file.raw).
 Connection to S3 bucket is required, and should be written in the environmental variables, **S3\_ACCESSKEY**, **S3\_SECRETKEY**, **S3\_ENDPOINT** and **S3\_REGION**.